-Here is an outline and "How To" guide to creating branded workwear with company logo information and other features (which also includes advice on items, colours and customisation techniques).
+Here is an outline and "How To" guide to creating branded workwear and uniform with your company logo and other features (which also includes advice on items, colours and customisation techniques).

 Branded clothing or custom workwear can be rolled out across your business to different extents.
 Not all custom workwear clothing needs to be a compulsory uniform.
-Nor does it have to go to waste if people don't wear their optional clothing.
+Nor does it have to go to waste if people prefer not to wear their optional uniform.

-Also, branded workwear items aren't just for manufacturing, construction or retail businesses.
+Also, branded workwear items are not just for manufacturing, construction or retail businesses.
 ALL industries and businesses can use a form of custom workwear to their advantage.
-Here's some different methods:

 Use A Uniform

 There are all sorts of reasons to use a uniform.
-It's proven to boost team spirit and morale (and therefore results), it's a useful way of helping to correct or bolster any hierarchical issues within the workforce, it's a quick and effective way of building your brand, it can leave staff feeling valued and rewarded...
+It is proven to boost team spirit and morale (and therefore results), it is a useful way of helping to correct or bolster any hierarchical issues within the workforce, it is a quick and effective way of building your brand and it can leave staff feeling valued and rewarded...

 A uniform is great in many ways.
-Here's some useful reading about how to create a uniform policy that will make sure you don't break any rules and legislation, and here's some advice on how to sell the idea of a uniform to staff.
+Here is some useful reading about how to create a uniform policy that will make sure you do not break any rules and legislation, and here is some advice on how to sell the idea of a uniform to staff.

 Also, even office staff benefit from wearing a uniform.